Koemyy/cardapio-digital-client/README.md

 always new customers confused with was or not in the menu.
 <br>
-So, our idea is, create a menu where the customers can scan a QR Code to acess the products and see in real time what's in the menu for the day, and they can pay the bill online, no need to call the bartender.
-They can also see the order status, if its already being prepared or its ready to eat!
+So, our idea is, create a menu where the customers can scan a QR Code to acess the products and see in real time what's in the menu for the day, they can also see the order status, if its already being prepared or its ready to eat!
 <br>
 Now talking about the owner and its employees, they can also use our product!
 <br>